Dracula (1931 English-language film): Influence on other notable Draculas

 The actors who followed in Lugosi's shoes in playing Dracula, and who achieved significant fame in that role, had different attitudes to Lugosi's portrayal.

 Christopher Lee, who played Dracula in a series of Hammer movies, said: "Anyhow, about the Lugosi Dracula.
 I was so disappointed.
 I absolutely had been wanting to see it for a long, long time.
 There are aspects of it, for instance, that I considered ridiculous.
 Dracula is played too nice at the beginning.
 Practically no menace in the character ..
 There is no shock or fright in it.
-Lugosi’s hands too ...
+Lugosi's hands too ...
 He held them out stiffly... making him look like a puppet.
 His smile was not always sinister, either".
 While thinking that Lugosi was in his younger days a wonderful looking man, who had tremendous presence and personality, Lee also thought that Lugosi "was not the right man to play Dracula from the point of view of nationality.
 Because Transylvania is in Romania and he was a Hungarian from the town of Lugos, hence his name".
-At the time that Bram Stoker wrote the novel, however, Transylvania was part of the Kingdom of Hungary and Vlad Dracul, the original historical inspiration for the novel, was Transylvanian.
+At the time that Bram Stoker wrote the novel, however, Transylvania was part of the Kingdom of Hungary.
+In addition to this, Lugoj, the town from which Lugosi came, is located in what can be considered Transylvania.

-Gary Oldman, who played Dracula in Francis Ford Coppola's adaptation, considered Lugosi to be his favourite Dracula and said about his performance: "He was really on to something: the way he moved, the way he sounded".
+Gary Oldman, who played Dracula in Francis Ford Coppola's adaptation, considered Lugosi to be his favorite Dracula and said about his performance: "He was really on to something: the way he moved, the way he sounded".
 Oldman based his Dracula voice on Lugosi's voice.